xofbd/pastebin/CONTRIBUTING.md

 Contributions from additional collaborators is currently closed.
 For those allowed too contribute, follow these steps.

 1. Unless there's an issue open that your contribution will address, create a new issue.
 Please explain the purpose of your proposed changes.
-1. Create a branch with your changes.
+1. For issues you've been assigned, create a branch with your changes.
 Make sure to follow the Git and code styles shown in the sections below.
 1. Make sure to update the Contributors section of the [README](README.md) file.
 Include your GitHub user name (linked) and your name (optional).
 1. Create a pull request (PR).
 Make sure to tag the issue your PR addresses.
 1. Add xofbd as the reviewer and assignee.
+1. Only xofdb can assign people to issues.

 ## Git style
 Follow the guidelines below when making commits.